Effects of Degradations on Deep Neural Network Architectures: Improving robustness of deep architectures against image degradations

-Though degradation of input image quality is one of the prime reasons for poor performance of CNN models, researchers have found out that a well-calculated imperceptible change may drastically reduce the accuracy of a CNN architecture.
-This perturbed images, known as adversarial examples, can be generated in various ways \cite{rauber2017foolbox}.
-Even simple crafted attack \cite{kurakin2016adversarial} can significantly affect the accuracy of a neural network.
-To understand the performances of CNN models under adversarial attacks, we apply fast gradient sign method (FGSM) \cite{kurakin2016adversarial} on ISINI dataset.
-FGSM calculates the gradient of the loss with respect to the intensity at each pixel location and then modifies the actual pixel intensity by an amount $\epsilon$ in the direction such that the loss increases.
-We use this method to perform an untargeted adversarial attack, which means we update the intensity such that the image is misclassified to any other class.
-The amount of $\epsilon$ decides the visible change in the modified image.
-We generate the adversarial examples for each trained model and compare their robustness as higher $\epsilon$ is required to change the accuracy of a more robustly trained model.
-We found that for ISINI dataset, capsule network and VGG architectures perform poorly under untargeted adversarial attack, whereas Inception v3, ResNet50 and proposed V-CapsNet models are proved to be quite robust.
-As NTT-layer is integral part of the network architecture, it is important to observe the effect of NTT-layer under the adversarial attack.
-As shown in Fig. \ref{fig:adversarial_robustness}(a), presence of NTT layer makes it easier to create adversarial examples for a particular architecutre; but as depicted in Fig. \ref{fig:adversarial_robustness}(b), average PSNR of the generated samples drop significantly in presence of NTT layer in most of the architectures.
-That means at lower $\epsilon$, where the adversarial changes are difficult to detect, presence of NTT layer degrades the quality, and the adversarial noise might become perceptible to the viewers.\\ As the performances of the architectures under adversarial attack do not have any coherence with the performances under perceptible degradations, like noise, blur, compression etc., it is evident that individual analysis of the models under different degradations is necessary to understand the overall robustness of an architecture.
+Perceptible degradation of input image quality is one of the prime reasons for the poor performance of CNNs.
+However, researchers have shown that carefully estimated imperceptible changes can drastically impact the classification accuracy of CNNs.
+These \emph{adversarial perturbations} can be introduced into the input image samples in several ways \cite{rauber2017foolbox}.
+Even a trivially crafted adversarial attack \cite{kurakin2016adversarial} can significantly reduce the performance of a network.
+To study the robustness of CNNs against adversarial attacks, we introduce gradually increasing perturbations into the image samples using the fast gradient sign method (FGSM) \cite{kurakin2016adversarial}.
+FGSM estimates the gradient of the loss with respect to the intensity at each pixel location, followed by modifying the pixel intensity by an amount $\epsilon$ such that the loss increases.
+In our study, we use FGSM for \emph{untargeted} adversarial attack, which updates the pixel intensities such that the network misclassifies the input image to any other class.
+The value of $\epsilon$ affects the perceptible change in the modified image samples.
+We compare the robustness of the networks using $\epsilon$ as the evaluation metric because a higher value of $\epsilon$ is required to force a more robust network toward incorrect inference.
+In our experiments, CapsuleNet and VGG architectures perform poorly, while ResNet-50, Inception-v3, MobileNet and the proposed V-CapsNet perform well.